catinsurance/IsaacBlueprints/docs/tutorials/general/repentogon_achievements.md

 ### Lua

 Through Lua, your first step should be using [Isaac.GetAchievementIdByName](https://repentogon.com/Isaac.html#getachievementidbyname) in order to obtain the ID for your achievement.
-Then, when you wish to unlock your acheivement, there are two functions located under [PersistentGameData](https://repentogon.com/PersistentGameData.html): [TryUnlock](https://repentogon.com/PersistentGameData.html#tryunlock) and [Unlocked](https://repentogon.com/PersistentGameData.html#unlocked).
+Then, when you wish to unlock your achievement, using `Isaac.GetPersistentGameData()` will return a [PersistentGameData](https://repentogon.com/PersistentGameData.html) object.
+Two of its functions will be used in this tutorial: [TryUnlock](https://repentogon.com/PersistentGameData.html#tryunlock) and [Unlocked](https://repentogon.com/PersistentGameData.html#unlocked).
 You can use the `Unlocked` function to check if the achievement is unlocked or not, and `TryUnlock` to unlock the achievement.
 Locking achievements can be done through [Isaac.ExecuteCommand](https://wofsauge.github.io/IsaacDocs/rep/Isaac.html#executecommand) and using the `lockachievement` command.

 ???+ note "Loading achievements before a file is selected"
-	Attempting to unlock achievements before the game is loaded will show the achievement unlocking, but will not unlock for any save files.
-Checking if the achievement is unlocked will always return false.
+	Using `PersistentGameData`'s functions before the game is loaded will modify a non-existent save file. `TryUnlock` will show the achievement unlocking, but will not unlock for any save files. `Unlocked` will always return `false`.
 Restrict to using these functions under callbacks that would run after the game is fully loaded.

 This `main.lua` code will unlock the new achievement after collecting Sad Onion.
 ```Lua